welcomegeek/welcomegeek/wiki/main_page.md

 This website is not associated with the OpenNIC asociation.

-## Access to the OpenNIC network
+## Start using OpenNIC
-How do I enter to the OpenNIC network?
+How do I start using OpenNIC?

 Well, there are many ways: